 A tabular report gives the total in a tabular format.
 A matrix report groups in rows and columns.
 A summary report gives a detailed report based on the columns.
 Joined reports helps to visualize two or more reports in a single report.

-A sharing rule enables greater user access based on certain criteria.
-In the sharing rule the user access is extended to users, roles, public groups, and other organizations for greater access.
+Ans: A sharing rule enables greater user access based on certain criteria.
+In the sharing rule, user access is extended to users, roles, public groups, and other organizations for greater access.

-An outbound message helps to send information to the specified URL end point.
-Outbound message is a part of the workflow.
+Ans: An outbound message helps to send information to the specified URL endpoint.
+The outbound message is a part of the workflow.
 The outbound message sends configurable API messages to the intended listener.

 The isblank determines if an expression has any value in it.
 If there is no value then, it returns TRUE.
 If an expression has any value then it returns FALSE.

-27. Explain the functionality of sandbox and various types of sandbox in salesforce?
+Q27) Explain the functionality of sandbox and various types of the sandbox in salesforce?

-Sandboxes in salesforce help to create multiple copies of the same environment without any compromise on the data.
-These copies can be used in development, testing and training.
+Ans: Sandboxes in salesforce help to create multiple copies of the same environment without any compromise on the data.
+These copies can be used in the development, testing and training.